semvis123/Crystal/README.md

 # Crystal
 Headphone listening mode automations

+!! call mode is broken on rootless ios 16, and will cause safemode !!

 ## Installation
 1. Add this repository to your Package Manager: https://repo.litten.love
 2. Install Crystal